 Benefits of Amazon Sword Plant:

-Aquascape: These beautiful plants can make amazing focal points in the tank with for jungle aquascape.
+Aquascape: These beautiful plants can make amazing focal points in the tank for jungle aquascape.
 In some aquariums, Amazon swords are used as a centerpiece, because they tend to spread horizontally as well as vertically.

 Foraging place: Acts as a buffet of biofilm, which is an ideal first food for newly hatched fry and shrimplets.